 This is why more and more brands are creating and publishing video content on social media, video sharing platforms and even their homepage.
 After all, studies show that videos on a homepage or product page can increase conversion by as much as 80 percent.

-Google recently confirmed that about 20 percent of search queries on their platform are voice related and this number is expected to double by 2020.
+Google confirmed about 20 percent of search queries on their platform are voice related.
+This number will double by 2020.
 This shows that the world is slowly moving to a voice centered internet age.

 Search queries are changing from the regular text based search that we know to sentences spoken on handheld devices.
 If you’ve been in the marketing industry for even a short while, you will likely agree that more of today’s internet users derive from the Smartphone set.
 Very few people sit in front of a personal computer (PC) to get information online any more.